-- A resident may not choose between the rebate method of relief under deduction method relief section 6quat(1) and the of section 6quat(1C)(a).
+- A resident may not choose between the rebate method of relief under section 6quat(1) and the deduction method of relief under section 6quat(1C)(a).
 The deduction method applies only to taxes which are not contemplated in section 6quat(1).
-Therefore, if the income is from a foreign source, the resident can apply only section 6quat(1), since a deduction section 6quat(1C)(a) unavailable. under is Conversely. section 6quat(1) does not apply if the income is from a South African source. - Excess foreign taxes calculated under section 6quat(1B)(a) (see 5.5) do not qualify for a deduction under section 6quat(1C)(a). - The foreign taxes are deductible only from taxable income derived from the carrying on of any trade.
-No deduction is permissible against passive income.
+Therefore, if the income is from a foreign source, the resident can apply only section 6quat(1), since a deduction under section 6quat(1C)(a) is unavailable.
+Conversely, section 6quat(1) does not apply if the income is from a South African source. - Excess foreign taxes calculated under section 6quat(1B)(a) (see 5.5) do not qualify for a deduction under section 6quat(1C)(a). - The foreign taxes are deductible only from taxable income derived from the carrying on of any trade.
+No deduction is permissible against passive income. - The deduction under section 6quat(1C)(a) is subject to section 23 which denies a deduction in specified circumstances notwithstanding that the expenditure may have met the requirements for deduction under any other section.
+Sections 23(f) and 23(g) respectively deny a deduction if the expense was incurred in respect of an amount which does not constitute income or to the extent the expense was not laid out for purposes of trade. - The fact that the foreign taxes must be paid or proved to be payable, without any right of recovery by any person other than in terms of a mutual agreement procedure or an entitlement to carry back losses means that the foreign tax jurisdiction must have a legal right under its tax laws and, if applicable, a relevant tax treaty to tax a particular item of income.
+A deduction will not be allowed when the resident, or another person, has a right of recovery (see 5.3.3) other than in terms of a mutual agreement procedure under an international agreement or an entitlement to carry back losses.
+For example, a resident may have a right to dispute the incorrectly levied foreign tax under foreign law or a right to a rebate in respect of the foreign tax.
+Only the two